Blogger | Tennessee

 Is the harassment you’ve experienced related more directly to what you write about or to your identity?

-I think a majority of [online harassers] would not come after me if I were not a Black woman.
-For whatever reason, almost every demographic at one time or the other comes after black women.
+I think a majority of [online harassers] would not come after me if I were not seen as a Black woman.
+For whatever reason, almost every demographic at one time or the other comes after Black women.
 I think that has to do with the sexism and racism within our culture.
 I’ve seen people who say the exact same things [I say], and no one comments or strategically goes after them.
 And yet I have friends who are conservative, I have friends who are Republicans, I have libertarian friends.
 I have everyone on the spectrum politically.
 Except for Nazis.
 I don’t like Nazis.

 What are your strategies for dealing with online trolls?

 I’m a social media consultant, so I know how to navigate through social media.
 Sometimes it’s better to mute people as opposed to blocking them.
 I keep screenshots of all my [harassment] and keep them in a file on my phone and on my computer.
 If I see somebody else getting attacked, I have a tendency to go ahead and report that as well.